pasquinphilippe/pasquin-website-nov-2023/content/collections/pages_index/English CA/home.md

 origin: 79d0b6d3-6fd5-45df-99e3-191e85e8415b
 title: Home
 announcement_text: 'New price for our retainers'
-heading: 'Build, evolve and maintain with our Shopify expertise'
+heading: 'I’ll turn your Shopify store into a success – less hassle, more results, guaranteed!'
 paragraph: 'As a Shopify and Shopify Plus partner, we develop, optimize, and maintain eCommerce solutions on Shopify.'
 button_text: 'Schedule a discovery call'
 projects_heading: 'My latest projects'